rocket-pool/old.docs.rocketpool.net/src/guides/node/local/prepare-pc.md

 #### Linux Support

-There are a many variants of the Linux OS (called distributions, or **distros** for short).
+There are many variants of the Linux OS (called distributions, or **distros** for short).
 While you can run Rocket Pool from any modern distro, Rocket Pool's installer can automatically install the entire stack on [Ubuntu](https://ubuntu.com/about), [Debian](https://www.debian.org/intro/why_debian), [CentOS](https://www.centos.org/about/), and [Fedora](https://docs.fedoraproject.org/en-US/project/).

 For installation on other distros, the Smartnode installer will not be able to automatically install some system dependencies (such as `docker-compose`).
 Some manual steps will be required during installation.